Created for the Challenge

 NVL-655 is a novel brain-penetrant ALK-selective inhibitor created to overcome several limitations observed with currently available therapies.
 NVL-655 is designed to remain active in tumors that have developed resistance to first-, second-, and third-generation ALK inhibitors, including tumors with the solvent front G1202R mutation or compound mutations G1202R / L1196M (“GRLM”), G1202R / G1269A (“GRGA”), or G1202R/L1198F (“GRLF”).

 NVL-655 has been optimized for CNS penetrance to improve treatment options for patients with CNS metastases.
 ALK-selectivity is emphasized to minimize CNS adverse events related to off-target inhibition of the structurally-related tropomyosin receptor kinase (TRK) family.
-NVL-655 is planned to enter the clinic in the first half of 2022.
+The IND for NVL-655 has been cleared by the FDA, and clinical investigation in the ALKOVE-1 Phase 1/2 clinical trial for patients with advanced ALK-positive NSCLC and other solid tumors is planned to start in the second quarter of 2022.

 The ALK I1171X (X = N, S, or T) / D1203N (“IXDN”) compound mutations are emerging mutations that confer resistance to all available ALK inhibitor therapies for NSCLC.
 There are no approved therapies for the treatment of NSCLC with IXDN compound mutations.